ducktalez/plagih/README.md

 ### Run folder structure

-The input parameter must be a folder with the following structure:
+The input parameter must be a folder with the following content:
 - `/run_files/operators.csv`: Set of mathematical operators to build programs with
 - `/run_files/samples.csv`: Target-data with states + actions.
 (Caution, weird syntax)
 - `/run_files/tree_labels.csv`: Self-written program (as label-list)